elunna/nerfhack-changelog/README.md

 **Random item generation:**
 - Odds of an eligible item having a magical property: 1 in 150
 - Odds improve deeper into the dungeon
-- The chances of an item having 2 properties on creation is 1 in 100000.
+- The chances of an item having 2 properties on creation is 0 - items can only have a single property.
 - Rings have a 1 in 20 chance of generating with a property.

 **Forging and property transfers:**